Breekpot/docs/bloqs/overview.rst

 What is a Bloq?
 ===============

-A Bloq is a digitized ownership certificate of an legal entity holding a real estate object.
+A Bloq is a digitized ownership certificate of a legal entity holding a real estate object.
-It entitles the owner to all economic benefits realized by the legal entity.
-This includes the monthly rent and, if applicable, the increase in property value.
+It entitles the owner to the economic benefits realized by the entity (direct profit / monthly rent).
+In case of an increase in value of the underlying property the holder of a Bloq will also make a profit when he/she sells the Bloq (indirect profit).
+Bloq value is determined by the demand and supply market.
-The below image explains the entities involved.
+The below image visualizes the entities involved.

 |